-Jan van der Asdonk is a Principal Product Designer and Jack of All Trades, Master of Some at Handmade.
+Jan van der Asdonk is a Creative Director and Jack of All Trades, Master of Some at Handmade.
 He specializes in creative perspectives and designing holistic digital / physical product experiences.

 Handmade is a Product Invention Lab based in Amsterdam, The Netherlands and operates across the globe.
 Handmade helps forward looking technology companies design and prototype their next big things.